missionpinball/mpf-docs/hardware/multimorphic/lights.rst

 To configure matrix lights connected to a PD-8x8 and a P-ROC or P3-ROC, you can follow the guides and instructions in the :doc:`/mechs/lights/index` docs.
+If you are using PD-LED with see the instructions about :doc:`LEDs on PD-LED for P/P3-Roc <leds>`.

 However there are a few things to know about using matrix lights with a P3-ROC.